 Element Description Issue Displays the issue location, including the file name and line number.
 User Displays the name of the user assigned to the issue if the results were uploaded to Micro Focus Fortify Software Security Center and a user was assigned in Fortify Software Security Center.

-Element Description Analysis List of values that the auditor can use to assess the issue.
-Valid values for Analysis are Not an Issue, Reliability Issue, Bad Practice, Suspicious, and Exploitable. <custom_tags></custom_tags> Displays any custom tags if defined for the audit project.
+Analysis Displays the audit assessment for the selected issue.
+To change the assessment, select an item from the list.
+This is the primary tag.
+The default name of this tag is Analysis , but it could be different depending on the custom tag settings in the project configuration.
+The valid values for Analysis are Not an Issue, Reliability Issue, Bad Practice, Suspicious, and Exploitable. <custom_tagname></custom_tagname> Displays any custom tags if defined for the audit project.
+These are displayed below the Analysis (primary) tag.
 If the audit results have been submitted to Audit Assistant in Fortify Software Security Center, then in addition to any other custom tags, the tab displays the following tags: • AA_Prediction -Exploitability level that Audit Assistant assigned to the issue.
-You cannot modify this tag value.
-AA_Confidence-Confidence level from Audit Assistant for the accuracy of its AA_Prediction value.
+You cannot modify this tag value. • AA_Confidence -Confidence level from Audit Assistant for the accuracy of its AA_Prediction value.
 This is a percentage, expressed in values that range from 0.000 to 1.000.
 For example, a value of 0.982 indicates a confidence level of 98.2 percent.
-You cannot modify this tag value.
-AA_Training-Whether to include or exclude the issue from Audit Assistant training.
+You cannot modify this tag value. • AA_Training -Whether to include or exclude the issue from Audit Assistant training.
 You can modify this value.
 For more information about Audit Assistant, see the Micro Focus Fortify Software Security Center User Guide. × Suppress Suppresses the issue.

-Unsuppress Unsuppresses the issue (only visible if the issue is suppressed).
+Element Description Our Unsuppress Unsuppresses the issue (only visible if the issue is suppressed).
 Suppressed issues are hidden by default.
 To display suppressed issues, select Options > Show Suppressed Issues .
 File Bug Provides access to a supported bug tracker.
 Comment Appends additional information about the issue to the comment field.
 Rule Information Shows information, such as the category and kingdom that describes the issue.
 More Information Opens the Details tab.
 Recommendations Opens the Recommendations tab.
 Show merge conflicts Shows merge conflicts in the Comments box that might exist after a merge of audit projects.
 This check box is available only if merge conflicts exist.